SciML/ModelingToolkit.jl/README.md

 ### Example: Nonlinear System

 We can also build nonlinear systems.
-For compatibility with the
+Let's say we wanted to solve for the steady state of the previous ODE.
+This is the nonlinear system defined by where the derivatives are zero.
+We could use dependent variables for our nonlinear system (for direct compatibility with the above ODE code), or we can use non-tagged variables.
+Here we will show the latter.
+We write:

 ```julia
 @Var x y z
 @Param σ ρ β